leaded-solder/x68000-pro-picopsu/README.md

  * v0.2: Fix AC/DC converter holes.
 Fix unused 74LS04 gates.
 Move ATX connector for more "hand room" around it.
 Remove thermal reliefs for power pours.
  * v0.1: Initial version.
 AC/DC converter footprint holes did not line up.

+## License
+In keeping with the license of the original mattsoft board, this derivation is also GNU GPL 3.0.
+Please see the LICENSE file for more details.

 ## Credits
 Thanks to [mattsoft from the nfggames forum](https://nfggames.com/forum2/index.php?topic=6510.0) for the original idea and implementation for the "Tetris-piece" X68000 OG/ACE power supply, including much of the BOM for this one.